=

 let snack = fruit.toUpperCase()

-are two different values in memory.
-The original value is still sitting around and still pointed to by fruit
+"banana" and "BANANA" are two different values in memory.
+The original value is still sitting around and still pointed to by fruit.

 Many messages do not change the data inside the object.